 Essentially, it tracks the amount an owner (or owners) puts into the business.
 Also referred to as net assets, owner's equity reflects the amount of money a vendor has once liabilities are subtracted from assets.

 - Retained Earnings

 The Retained Earnings account tracks any company earnings that are reinvested in the business and are not paid out to the owners.
-Retained earnings are increasing, that shows they appear as a running total of money that has been employed from the start date of the company.
-Managing this account doesn’t take too much time and is vital to investor and lenders who want to know how the company has performed over time.
+Retained earnings are increasing, which means they appear as a running total of money that has been employed from the start of the company.
+Managing this account doesn't take too much time and is vital to investors and lenders who want to know how the company has performed over time.

-The basic bookkeeping course is for anyone who wants an introduction to financial accounting and bookkeeping.
-It might be of interest to small business owners, people who are self-employed or those wishing to manage their finance better.
-You don’t need any previous experience.
+The basic bookkeeping training course is for anyone who wants an introduction to financial accounting and bookkeeping.
+It might be of interest to small business owners, self-employed people, or those wishing to manage their finances better.
+You don't need any previous experience.